 The L-732’s laser planes are flat and square to 2 arc seconds (0.00012″/ft or 0.01 mm/M).
 It comes with a pitch, roll and yaw adjustment base, for setting the laser planes parallel to reference points, 2-arc-second level vials and a powerful magnet for maximum stability.

 With two continuously sweeping, ultra-flat, orthogonal laser planes, the L-732 Dual Scan® Laser System is ideally suited for a whole host of alignment applications.
 The L-732 comes in 2 configurations.
 The standard L-732 has 1 horizontal laser plane and 1 vertical laser plane.
 It is used for measuring flatness straightness and squareness on machining centers, gantries and roll forming machines.
 The L-732WW has 2 vertical laser planes and is used primarily for aligning the horizontal roll parallelism of printing presses, paper mills, films lines and other roll alignment applications.

-Another critical component of laser alignment systems is the resolution of the targets.
+Another critical component of flatness or straightness measurements is the resolution laser beam detector.
 This determines how close the measurements can be made.

-The L-732 system utilizes our new line of Extended-Range Universal Scan Targets ( A-1532 and A-1533) that feature: 0.001″ (0.025 mm) resolution, large measuring ranges of up to 3″ (75 mm) and built-in readouts.
-These targets are all powered by rechargeable batteries, are lightweight and can be used as digital height gages when used with precision inserts.
-And like all Hamar laser systems, the targets provide live alignment data so misalignment errors can be fixed without changing the setup!
+These lightweight targets are all powered by rechargeable batteries and can be used as digital height gages when used with precision inserts.
+And like all Hamar Laser systems, the targets provide live alignment data so misalignment errors can be fixed without changing the setup!